Staining: Carmine

 Carmine is an intensely red dye used to stain glycogen, while Carmine alum is a nuclear stain.
 Carmine stains require the use of a mordant, usually aluminum.

 Coomassie blue

-Coomassie blue (also brilliant blue) nonspecifically stains proteins a strong blue colour.
+Coomassie brilliant blue nonspecifically stains proteins a strong blue colour.
 It is often used in gel electrophoresis.

 Cresyl violet

 Cresyl violet stains the acidic components of the neuronal cytoplasm a violet colour, specifically nissl bodies.
 Often used in brain research.

 Crystal violet

 Crystal violet, when combined with a suitable mordant, stains cell walls purple.
 Crystal violet is the stain used in Gram staining.

 DAPI

 DAPI is a fluorescent nuclear stain, excited by ultraviolet light and showing strong blue fluorescence when bound to DNA.
 DAPI binds with A=T rich repeats of chromosomes.
 DAPI is also not visible with regular transmission microscopy.
 It may be used in living or fixed cells.
 DAPI-stained cells are especially appropriate for cell counting.

 Eosin

 Eosin is most often used as a counterstain to haematoxylin, imparting a pink or red colour to cytoplasmic material, cell membranes, and some extracellular structures.
 It also imparts a strong red colour to red blood cells.
 Eosin may also be used as a counterstain in some variants of Gram staining, and in many other protocols.
 There are actually two very closely related compounds commonly referred to as eosin.
 Most often used is eosin Y (also known as eosin Y ws or eosin yellowish); it has a very slightly yellowish cast.
 The other eosin compound is eosin B (eosin bluish or imperial red); it has a very faint bluish cast.
 The two dyes are interchangeable, and the use of one or the other is more a matter of preference and tradition.